Gluteus Medius Tendinopathy

 - Usually conservative treatment methods are all that's needed to treat hip tendinitis, surgery is only ever used if long-term conservative treatment methods don't work or if you've suffered from a ruptured tendon in your hip.
 Conservative treatment options for hip tendinitis typically includes rest, icing of the injury, strengthening exercises, avoiding activities that cause or worsen the pain that you're feeling and anti-inflammatory over-the-counter medication (reference: 1, 2).
 If treated properly gluteus medius tendonitis usually heals within in 2 to 6 weeks.

-- Second, if your doctor has decided that your injury can be treated with conservative treatment options, then you'll find that many of our customers have had great success treating themselves with our powerful conservative treatment products - the Back/Hip Freezie Wrap® and Inferno Wrap®.
+- Second, if your doctor has decided that your injury can be treated with conservative treatment options, then you'll find that many of our customers have had great success augmenting their PT at home with conservative treatment options such as a Cold Compress or Ice Pack and the Back/Hip TShellz Wrap® .

 - Or, if surgical intervention is required, talk with your doctor about using these same products for post-surgery recovery as you'll find them to be effective for reducing post-surgery inflammation, enhancing range of motion and reducing scar tissue growth.